 I have to say a huge thank you to Em Sheldon for advertising this event of Twitter, otherwise I would not have known about it!

 It was lovely to meet Em and start connecting with bloggers.
-Hopefully, I can see her talk when she comes to uni in a few weeks!
+Hopefully, I can see her talk when she comes to uni in a few weeks (Flashforward: I did, and it was brilliant) !

 Clinique had a van set up on the street and it was ridiculously cool going inside!

 I got to test new products in the Pep Start range and there was an opportunity to win the whole range.
-Sadly I didn’t, but I still got all these amazing freebies!
+Sadly I didn’t, but the lovely ladies at Clinique gave me some samples to try as compensation for having to wait to get served!
+Clinique will always be one of my favourite beauty brands because of how friendly the staff are!